pacifics/PassDao/README.md

 - If the work of a contractor allows the development of the projects, it should increase the value of shares and Pass reputation tokens which belongs to the Community.
 In this case, there is no need for shareholders to report any revenue from the contractor.

-- Make a proposal will cost board meeting fees.
-In case of funding or Dao rules proposals, the creator of the proposal will receive shares if the proposal is estimated (but not necessarily approved).

 - The shareholders should vote on contractor proposals as it's the only way to receive board meeting fees.

+- In case of funding or Dao rules proposals, the creator of the proposal will receive shares if the proposal is estimated (but not necessarily approved).

 =